sentinelzxOFICIAL/backup_to_gdrive.py/README.md

 ## Usage

-1. Navigate to the project directory:
+1. Run the script:
     ```bash
-    cd termux-backup-automation
-    ```
-2. Run the script:
-    ```bash
     python backup_to_gdrive.py
     ```
-3. Follow the prompts to authenticate with Google Drive.
+2. Follow the prompts to authenticate with Google Drive.

 ## Contributing